 The Difference Between Receivership, Administration and Liquidation

-If you are a business owner or company director, you’ve probably heard of terms such as receivership, administration, and liquidation, but what exactly do they mean?
-These concepts refer to specific stages for companies that are close to being or are insolvent, and that have entered a period of external administration.
+These concepts refer to specific stages for companies that are close to being, or are insolvent, and that have entered a period of external administration.
 There are significant differences between each of these concepts and the same applies to consequences for creditors of the company and other related parties.

-The key responsibilities of the receiver are to collect and sell the charged assets in order to repay what’s owed to the secured creditor, and then to pay out the money in the order required by law.
+The key responsibilities of the receiver are to collect and sell the charged assets in order to repay what is owed to the secured creditor.
+If there are any funds remaining, the receiver must distribute the money in the order required by law.
 Their responsibility is to the secured creditor and not to the other parties who are connected to the company.
 That includes other creditors or unsecured creditors.

 One key distinguishing feature of receivership is that a company in receivership continues to exist and directors can remain in office, though their roles are limited.
 This is quite different to companies in administration or companies facing liquidation.

-Another difference is that being in receivership doesn’t necessarily indicate that a company is close to winding up in the near future.
-In fact, the company may well survive and succeed after the receivership ends.
-However, it is fairly common for an administrator or a liquidator to be appointed to represent unsecured creditors when a company enters into receivership.
-This can mean more challenges for a company seeking to return to trading.
+Another difference is that being in receivership doesn’t necessarily indicate that a company is close to winding up or liquidating.
+In fact, the company may well survive and succeed after the receivership ends with responsibility handed back to the company directors.
+It should also be noted that it is fairly common for an administrator or liquidator to be appointed to represent unsecured creditors when a company enters into receivership.
+This can create additional challenges for a company seeking to return to trading.

-A good way to understand administration is to consider it as a point where your company still may be saved.
-At the administration stage, your company might be close to being insolvent or already insolvent.
-A resolution of the company directors is typically how an administrator is appointed, but sometimes liquidators, creditors, or a court can appoint an administrator.
+A good way to understand administration is to consider it as a point where your company may still be saved.
+Administration is a stage where your company might be close to being insolvent, or is already trading insolvent.
+A resolution of the company directors is typically how an administrator is appointed.
+They can also be appointed by a liquidator, creditor, or court.

 Voluntary administration usually results in two outcomes: entering a deed of company arrangement (DOCA) or liquidation.
 This is decided by a majority-wins vote at a creditors’ meeting around 26 days after the appointment of the administrator.